bmoussaud/tap-operator/README.md

 Tanzu Application Platformm (TAP) operator manages the following task:
 * Relocating Tanzu packages to turn your TAP installation independant.
     * copy _TAP Essential_ packages from tanzu registry to a local registry (Carvel Operators)
     * copy TAP packages from tanzu registry to a local registry
     * copy PostgresSQL from tanzu registry to a local registry
+* Deploy _TAP Essential_ in the cluster (kapp-control, secret-gen-control) (thanks @alexandreroman [tanzu-cluster-essentials-bootstrap](https://github.com/alexandreroman/tanzu-cluster-essentials-bootstrap) )

 ## Installation